Clarkson-Applied-Data-Science/2025_ia637_Chendrayan_Shankar/README.md

 ## 📊 Sample Analytical Queries
 These queries are used for insight generation and reporting within the admin dashboard.

--- 1. Total faculty in each department
+-- 1. 📑 Total Dossiers Submitted per User
-SELECT department, COUNT(*) AS faculty_count
+SELECT user_id, COUNT(*) AS total_dossiers
-FROM faculty
+FROM dossiers
-GROUP BY department;
+GROUP BY user_id;

--- 2. Applications pending per reviewer
+-- 2. 📄 Dossiers and Their Current Status
+SELECT dossier_id, title, status, created_at
+FROM dossiers
+ORDER BY created_at DESC;

+-- 3. 📂 List of Documents Uploaded per Reviewer
-SELECT reviewer_id, COUNT(*) AS pending_reviews
+SELECT reviewer_id, COUNT(*) AS total_documents
-FROM applications
+FROM documents
-WHERE status = 'Submitted'
 GROUP BY reviewer_id;

--- 3. Average evaluation turnaround time
+-- 4. 🧾 Evaluation Count and Completion Rate
-SELECT AVG(DATEDIFF(review_end, review_start)) AS avg_review_time
+SELECT
+  COUNT(*) AS total_evaluations,
+  COUNT(completed_at) AS completed_evaluations,
+  ROUND(100.0 * COUNT(completed_at) / COUNT(*), 2) AS completion_rate_percent
 FROM evaluations;

+-- 5. 🧠 Most Active Reviewers (By Document Uploads)
+SELECT reviewer_id, COUNT(*) AS uploads
+FROM documents
+GROUP BY reviewer_id
+ORDER BY uploads DESC
+LIMIT 5;

+-- 6. 🧮 Average Time to Complete Evaluations
+SELECT
+  AVG(TIMESTAMPDIFF(DAY, started_at, completed_at)) AS avg_days_to_complete
+FROM evaluations
+WHERE completed_at IS NOT NULL;

+-- 7. 💬 Number of Comments by Each Reviewer (Commenter) SELECT commenter_id, COUNT(*) AS comment_count
+FROM evaluation_comments
+GROUP BY commenter_id
+ORDER BY comment_count DESC;

+-- 8. 📋 Dossiers with Evaluations but No Comments
+SELECT d.dossier_id, d.title
+FROM dossiers d
+JOIN evaluations e ON d.dossier_id = e.dossier_id
+LEFT JOIN evaluation_comments c ON e.evaluation_id = c.stage_id
+WHERE c.comment_id IS NULL;

+-- 9. 📥 Document Upload Timeline
+SELECT DATE(uploaded_at) AS upload_date, COUNT(*) AS uploads FROM documents
+GROUP BY upload_date
+ORDER BY upload_date DESC;

+-- 10. 🧾 Evaluation Status Breakdown
+SELECT status, COUNT(*) AS count
+FROM evaluations
+GROUP BY status;

 ---